 Try telling the modern generation woman what she must wear, or even how you expect her to behave within a society expected norm and see what reply you get.

 A man in a skirt or other clothing not labelled by society as "male only" is considered as dysphoric.
 Basically an emotional state characterised by anxiety, depression or unease.
-Well as a man this is simply because of society and by a minority of both men and women who want to make an issue of a man expressing his freedom of choice when over the latter decades women on the whole have had to fight to get any acknowledgment on the simpler side of life eg freedom of choice, more specifically in clothing with regards this sites purpose.
+This is never said of women when they expect full unhindered freedom of choice and individuaity.
+This is simply because of society and by a minority of both men and women who need to make an issue of a man expressing his freedom of choice when over the latter decades women on the whole have had to fight to get any acknowledgment and not just in clothing.
 Yes I have labelled women here so by now I am mysoganist to add to the list or definition.
 What is male only clothing? - clothing that a man can only wear in this modern era but also worn and, expected to be worn by women.
 This site covers more on this unequal labelling of men as opposed to women in this modern era with regards clothing.
-All I'll say here at this point of my site is if a man who is breaking, challenging the society norms and labels of men makes him dysphoric then the same applies to women.
+If a man who is breaking, challenging the society norms and labels of men makes him dysphoric then the same applies to women.
 Women have now, by challenge, dropped their society labels of dress code to a point society now considers this as normal.
 IT DIDN'T INITIALLY.
 Also if society by its acceptance of 'any wear' for women is because it acknowledges it was wrong to suppress women in clothing (also in many other aspects of life) then surely as we are so often told we learn from our mistakes.
 Why is society applying the same mistakes here and making the modern man go through the same issues that women had when they started to move into what is still labelled as mens clothing for men?
 One of many soicety double standards within life which this site also touches on.

 Like everything in human life, due to it's intelligence, no matter what, why or reason anything becomes normal to a human once many, preferably the majority, do whatever, speak whatever and in full view of the public then you will find those that were negative, suddenly become positive.
 It happens in many aspects of life.
 Therefore any man in a skirt, male fashion breaker/trend setter, go out and do so with confidence, past history shows it will soon become acceptable once more too join the "band wagon".